 Control dampness and pests

 Furthermore, dampness is almost always a problem in basements.
 Closed cell spray foam insulation prevents moisture problems and is not susceptible to mold, unlike fiberglass or cellulose which trap moisture and encourage mold growth.

-Building Science Corporation has a good primer on insulating basement walls along with detailed diagrams for how it should be done.
+Building Science Corporation has a good primer on insulating basement walls and detailed diagrams for how it should be done.
 In most modern homes, the basement walls will have been insulated in some fashion when the house was built and it’s probably not something you need to add to your list this winter.

 However, problems can arise as the house settles over time.
-Cracks, gaps and other small openings can appear in the sill plate where the walls meet the foundation, the rim joists that sit on the sill plate, and the concrete itself.
-In addition there are HVAC penetrations and other openings between the basement ceiling and the floor above and loose fitting heating ducts.
+Cracks, gaps, and other small openings can appear in the sill plate where the walls meet the foundation, the rim joists that sit on the sill plate, and the concrete itself.
+In addition, there are HVAC penetrations and other openings between the basement ceiling and the floor above and loose-fitting heating ducts.